 The Young Americans College of the Performing Arts is sensitive to individual student needs and promotes the attainment of knowledge through experience.
 A student may submit a non-classroom acquired activity for credit review.
-If it is determined that the activity provided the student with relevant information pertaining to the student's major and that the student's achievement can be measured, credit will be given to that student.
-The maximum number of units that can be obtained through this manner is 15.
-Courses that are deemed specific to The Young Americans' mission and goals will not qualify under this policy.
+If it is determined that the activity provided the student with relevant information pertaining to the student's core requirement courses and that the student's achievement can be measured, credit will be given to that student.
+The maximum number of credits that can be obtained through this manner is 15 credits.
+Courses that are deemed specific to The Young Americans College of the Performing Arts' mission and goals will not qualify under this policy.